davidji99/terraform-provider-herokux/docs/resources/postgres_mtls_iprule.md

 ### Resource Timeouts
 During creation, this resource checks if the newly IP rule's status changes from 'Authorizing' to 'Authorized'.
-This check's default timeout is ~10 minutes, which can be customized via the `timeouts.mtls_iprule_create_timeout` attribute in your `provider` block.
+This check's default timeout is ~10 minutes, which can be customized via the `timeouts.mtls_iprule_create_verify_timeout` attribute in your `provider` block.

 For example: